magenta-aps/os2mint-omada/README.md

 seen in [os2mint_omada/config.py].
 Complex variables such as dict or lists can be given as JSON strings, as specified by Pydantic's settings parser.

-The API can be viewed from the host through http://localhost:9000/.

 After the initial import of Omada users, it can be useful to force-synchronise information for already-existing MO users.
-This _could_ be handled by code in this integration (and was originally), but should probably be handled by a generic management script.
-The reader is highly encouraged to develop and link such program here.
+This can be done through OS2mo's `refresh` GraphQL mutators.

 **NOTE** that MO organisation units are not watched for changes, so manual Omada users, which should be inserted into a non-existent organisation unit will not